Laboratories

 Research Description

 Using worms that express fluorescent reporters in body wall muscle cells, we found that exopher formation (exopheresis) is a non-cell autonomous process that is regulated by egg formation in the uterus.
 Our data suggest that exophers serve as transporters for muscle-generated yolk proteins that are used to nourish and improve the growth rate of the next generation.
 We propose that one of the roles of muscular exopheresis is to stimulate reproductive capacity, thereby influencing the adaptation of worm populations to current environmental conditions (Turek et al. 2020).
-These data served as a basis for our SONATA grant application, and the continuation of this project will be the main focus of our research group for the next few years.
+These data formed the basis for our SONATA grant application, allowing us to continue this project as the main focus of our research group in the coming years.

-• What is the role of the nervous system in the regulation of muscular exopheresis?
+- What role does the nervous system play in regulating muscular exopheresis?

 Methodology